parassharma342-max/AI-project/README.md

 ---

-# Results
+## Results

-The AI-driven personalization system improved performance:
+The AI-driven personalization system showed the following improvements:

-* Engagement Rate Improved: 34%
+* Engagement improved by 34%
-* Session Duration Increased: 19%
+* Session duration increased by 19%
-* CTR Improved: 27%
+* CTR improved by 27%
-* Retention Improved: 23%
+* Retention improved by 23%

-These results demonstrate the effectiveness of AI-driven UX personalization.
+These results demonstrate the effectiveness of AI-based personalization.

 ---

-# Technologies Used
+## Technologies Used

 * Python
 * Pandas